sbnb-irb/chemical-checker/README.md

         sh setup_chemicalchecker.sh -u

-If you only want to change the config file, run the script with the -e argument:
+If you only want to change the *default* config file, run the script with the -e argument:

         sh setup_chemicalchecker.sh -e